-The objective of accreditation is to ensure that graduates of the accredited engineering technician education programmes satisfy the minimum academic and practical requirements for registration as engineering technicians/inspector of works with the BEM.
+The objective of accreditation is to ensure that graduates of the accredited engineering technology programmes satisfy the minimum academic requirements for registration as a engineering technologist with the Board of Engineers Malaysia (BEM).

-In addition, the objective of accreditation is to ensure that Continual Quality Improvement (CQI) is being practiced by IHLs, and accreditation may also serve as a tool to benchmark engineering technician education programmes offered by IHLs in Malaysia.
+In addition, the objective of accreditation is to ensure that Continual Quality Improvement (CQI) is being practiced by IHLs, and accreditation may also serve as a tool to benchmark engineering technology programmes offered by IHLs in Malaysia.

-3.0 Engineering Technician and Engineering Technologist
+3.0 Engineering Technology

-The MQA Programme Standards on Engineering and Engineering Technology (MQA, 2011) has defined Engineering Technology as follows:
+The MQA Programme Standards on Engineering and Engineering Technology (MQA, 2011) has defined Engineering Technology as follow: